 Who are we?

-In the URBORETUM project, we aim to uncover the ecological processes associated with the degradation of tree health in urban forests and the provision of ecosystem services in different types of SSW.
-Furthermore, we aim to quantify the impact of SSW on human brain function and psychological well-being and improve current urban forest management practices by translating the research results into practice.
+In the URBORETUM project, we aim to uncover the ecological processes associated with the degradation of tree health in urban forests and the provision of ecosystem services in different types of UPFs.
+Furthermore, we aim to quantify the impact of UPFs on human brain function and psychological well-being and improve current urban forest management practices by translating the research results into practice.

 The URBORETUM project involves a diverse and transdisciplinary consortium.
 The research work is divided into a total of seven work packages, which are managed independently by the respective partners.